 Dr. Bolwell: You cannot just read about it.
 You cannot just talk about it.
 You actually have to change what you do.
 Your behaviors have to change.
 That is very hard for most people, but you can get better.
 You can transform, you can connect, you can elevate.
 It is very difficult, but if you do it well, you get a lot of nice rewards.

-Dr. Bolwell is Chairman of Taussig Cancer Institute, Cleveland Clinic Cancer Center, Professor of Medicine at Cleveland Clinic Lerner College of Medicine, and Director of Physician Leadership and Development for Cleveland Clinic.
+Dr. Bolwell is Chair of Physician Leadership and Development and former Chair of Taussig Cancer Institute, and Professor of Medicine at Cleveland Clinic Lerner College of Medicine.
 He speaks and writes often about healthcare leadership topics, including in his blog, “Straight Talk,” for Oncology Times.